microbus-io/fabric/docs/tech/codegen.md

 ### Web Handlers

-The `webs` section defines low-level web handlers which allow the microservice to handle incoming web requests as it sees fit.
+The `webs` section defines raw web handlers which allow the microservice to handle incoming web requests with full access to the `r *http.Request` and full control over the `w http.ResponseWriter`.

 ```yaml
 # Web handlers